What is Indian Foreign Policy?

 - Moreover, in 1947, under the guidance and direction of Jawaharlal Nehru, India managed to organize the Asian Relations Conference to shape the vision of Asian solidarity.

 - India strongly believed in maintaining equality for humankind.
-Also, the Indian foreign policy was shaped during the independence struggle against colonial rule and the ills of colonialism and discrimination.
+Also, the foreign policy of India was shaped during the independence struggle against colonial rule and the ills of colonialism and discrimination.

 - India remained a victim of colonialism and imperialism for an extended period, so it contemplates these as a danger to global peace and security.